Information-Geometric Quantum Process Tomography in Unital Open Single-Qubit Dynamics: Numerical Simulations

 \section{Numerical Simulations}

-To validate the proposed estimation method, we performed numerical simulations of a single qubit governed by the GKSL equation.
-To prepare a set of input data, we solved the GKSL equation with the parameters $\bm{e} = (1.0, -0.6, 0.4)/T_0$ and $\bm{d} = (0.2, 0.3, 0.1)/T_0$, where $T_0$ is a constant with the dimension of time.
+To validate the proposed estimation method, we performed numerical simulations of a single qubit governed by the unital GKSL equation.
+To prepare a set of input data, we solved the simplified Bloch equation (\ref{eq:gksl_bloch}) with the parameters $\bm{e} = (1.0, -0.6, 0.4)/T_0$ and $\bm{d} = (0.2, 0.3, 0.1)/T_0$, where $T_0$ is a constant with the dimension of time.
 The initial state was set to $\bm{a}(0) = (0.815, -0.007, 0.466)$.
-The time-series data for the Bloch vector $\bm{a}(t)$ are generated by numerically integrating Eq.~(\ref{eq:gksl_bloch}), resulting in the ideal trajectories shown in the left panel of Fig.~\ref{fig:bloch_vec}.
-To mimic actual experimental conditions, we added small Gaussian white noise to the time evolution, producing the perturbed trajectories shown in the right panel of Fig.~\ref{fig:bloch_vec}.
+We computed the time evolution for a dimensionless time range from $t/T_0 = 0$ to $10$, and divided this interval into 1000 equally spaced time steps.
+We sampled the data points sequentially from the initial time $t=0$.
+For example, when we state that 100 data points are used, it means that the first 100 consecutive samples from the dataset were utilized.
+These calculations yielded the ideal trajectories shown in the left panel of Fig.~\ref{fig:bloch_vec}.
+To mimic actual experimental conditions, we added small Gaussian white noise to the time evolution.
+This addition produced the perturbed trajectories shown in the right panel of Fig.~\ref{fig:bloch_vec}.

 We then applied our linear regression method to estimate the parameters $\bm{e}$ and $\bm{d}$ from both the clean and noisy datasets.
 The performance of our estimation method is demonstrated in Figs.~\ref{fig:parameters_fit1} and \ref{fig:parameters_fit2}.
 Figure \ref{fig:parameters_fit1} shows the estimated Hamiltonian parameters $e_i$ plotted against the number of accumulated data points.
-The left and right panels correspond to the estimation results using the noiseless and noisy Bloch vector trajectories shown in Fig.~\ref{fig:bloch_vec}, respectively.
+The left and right panels correspond to the estimation results using the clean and noisy Bloch vector trajectories shown in Fig.~\ref{fig:bloch_vec}, respectively.
 The symbols denote the estimated parameters as follows: triangles for $T_0 e_1$, circles for $T_0 e_2$, and crosses for $T_0 e_3$.
-In the noiseless case shown in the left panel, the estimates converge extremely rapidly to the true values.
+In the clean case shown in the left panel, the estimates converge extremely rapidly to the true values.
 In the noisy case shown in the right panel, the convergence is slower and exhibits fluctuations, as expected.
 Due to the residual errors, the converged values are slightly shifted from the true values.
 However, the effect of noise on these parameters is relatively smaller than its effect on the dissipation rates, as discussed below.